zapsters/inputstack/README.md

 # InputStack
-Modules will slowly spawn and requires you, and or your friends, to manage multiple modules at once.
-Modules can be simple math to unscambling a word or even just keeping a slider up.
-All modules have some form of input such as an input box, a button, or anything else.'

-One of my main inspirations for this project was the game "Keep Talking and Nobody Explodes."
-I absolutely love the perfect mix of tension, urgency, and collaboration that game has and this project was my take on this type of games.
-I love accessability and having experiences and projects abailable just at someone's url is super powerful.

-Using Google Firebase's realtime database, InputStack is made possible.
-Multiplayer works by syncing the modules between clients, so one person's change will sync to everyone else in the same game, allowing teamwork, constructive or frantic yelling.

-Check out InputStack for yourself!
+### Link

 link: https://zapsters.github.io/inputstack/

+### Brief

+A frantic, real-time multiplayer game where players must work together to manage an ever-growing stack of tasks.
+These tasks, or "modules," range from simple math problems to word unscrambles, color pickers, and more, each requiring different types of input like buttons, sliders, and text fields.
+Think Keep Talking and Nobody Explodes, but fully browser-based and playable instantly.

+To make multiplayer seamless, I used Google Firebase's real-time database, ensuring that any changes made by one player sync instantly with everyone else in the game.
+Whether you're collaborating or frantically yelling at your teammates, the game thrives on teamwork and pressure.

+### THE ENHANCED BREACH

+InputStack started development in Highschool which led to... interesting coding choices.
+I am reworking this project under the 'enhanced' branch where I am remaking the project an MVC model combined with what I have learned in college so far.
+Along with restyling the site.